hallettj/cloudrcs/README.txt

 CloudRCS::PrimitivePatch that implements the methods of PrmitivePatch that indicate that they should be overridden.

-At this point, CloudRCS is not yet complete.
-Patch types for manipulating directories and binary files have not been implemented;
+CloudRCS is not yet complete.
+Patch types for manipulating directories have not been implemented; so currently CloudRCS is limited flat repositories.
+However, binary patches have recently been implemented;
-so currently CloudRCS is limited to manipulating text files in a repository root.
+and patch types for directories should follow shortly.

 In addition, the merge algorithm is implemented and working - but it is not quite finished.
 It will fail in certain cases where multiple